Whitehorse Yukon Travel Guide

 Yukon Wildlife Preserve

 Most probably you see moose and other wild animals as you drive Yukon’s highways.
 However, if you visit the Wildlife Preserve, you will be able to take home pictures of ten northern mammal species: moose, musk oxen, mountain goats, wood bison, mule deer, woodland caribou, elk, lynx and two species of thinhorn sheep; Dall and Stone sheep.
 The tours offered at the facility are informative. www.yukonwildlife.ca

 Canoeing and Kayaking

 Outfitters offer all the gear, guides, tours, lessons and planning services.
 They also can arrange transport back to Whitehorse.
-The most used maps for paddlers is The Yukon River: Marsh Lake to Dawson City, available at www.yukonbooks.com
+The most used map for paddlers is The Yukon River: Marsh Lake to Dawson City, available at www.yukonbooks.com

 Places To Stay

 Robert Service Campground

 The campground is mainly used by tenters as most sites are walk-in.
-A few small RV’s can be accommodated by parking next to the site.
+A few small RVs can be accommodated by parking next to the site.
 It is a convenient place to stop for a couple of nights but it was very noisy till late at night when I was there.
 No surprise as it didn’t get dark till after midnight.
+(The campground was closed during my trip early summer of 2020)

 Beez Kneez Backpackers